4neesh/DevBlog/src/posts/003AOPbasics.md

 ```
 <p>
 The <strong>@Configuration</strong> annotation defines the class as a configuration class.<br>
-<strong>@EnableAspectJAutoProxy</strong> enables the configuration class to find all the classes that are Aspects.CHECK<br>
+<strong>@EnableAspectJAutoProxy</strong> enables support for handling Aspect classes.<br>
 <strong>@ComponentScan("com.aneesh.aopdemo")</strong> directs the Spring application on where to search for components.<br>

 </p>

 <p>
-The FootballGame class is very simple.
-It will start with a single void method that starts a football game.
+The  <code class="language-java">public class FootballGame</code> is very simple.
+It will begin with a single void method that prints "Game has started.".
 </p>

 ```java{numberLines: true}